-— I've got a neighbour, his name's Nikolai.
+— I've got a neighbor.
+His name's Nikolay.
 He's very kind and jolly and we like to drink beer together.
-It worked out that how we drink beer is very interesting.
-We open our bottles, each of us sitting on his own porch, and flick our bottles tops onto the other's territory.
-After a while quite a lot of those bottle tops had gathered there.
-That is, the grass in front of my house had become very messed up, full of all those tops.
+Somehow we started drinking beer in a very interesting way.
+We pop open our bottles, each of us sitting on his own porch, and flick the bottle caps onto each other's land.
+After a while quite a lot of those bottle caps had piled up in our front yards.
+The grass in front of our houses had become really littered with them all.
 From time to time this caused some problems between me and my wife.
-Naturally enough, she didn't like all that mess.
-And so, after a row, I started to clear away those tops.
-I filled up two pockets with them.
+Naturally she didn't like all that mess.
+And so, after one of these rows, I just started to pick up the caps, very mechanically.
+I filled up a couple of my pockets with them.
 And as I was picking them up, walking around our house, I started to think of how I could put them to some use.
-It would've been a shame just to chuck them all away.
-Put I couldn't think of anything so I just stuck them all in the shed.
-Then, suddenly, the idea sprung upon me.
-I'd seen those tops flattened out on someone’s porch.
-They’d served two functions.
-They stopped you slipping in winter and they got rid of mud from your boots so that you didn't drag a load of dirt into the house.
-The problem was though that I’ve got a brick porch and so there was no way I was going to be able to hammer bottle tops into it.
-I thought and thought but nothing sprang to mind (…) Then my brother came to stay.
-When we were in the shed he asked me, "Why have you got all these bottle tops hanging about?"
-I told him like and, well, he worked at a factory and said that he'd help me do something with them.
-So, well, a week later he brought me some plastic textolite with openings in it.
-I had some material left over, some improvised stuff, where the screws are, where the home-made rivets fix in these bottle tops.
-Well, that's basically how it all came about.
+It would've been a shame just to chuck them all away… But I couldn't think of anything at the time so I just put the whole pile in the shed.
+Then later, suddenly, an idea came to me.
+I'd seen a neighbor's porch that had these same kind of bottle caps, flattened out, all over.
+They served two functions: they stopped you from slipping in winter, and during the muddy season they got rid of the mud on your boots so that you didn't track a load of dirt into the house.
+The problem was, though, that I had a stone porch, so there was no way I was going to be able to hammer bottle caps into it.
+I thought and thought but came up with nothing (...)
+Then my brother came to stay with us for a while.
+Once when we were in the shed he asked me, "Why have you got all these bottle caps piled up here?"
+So I told him he whole story, and, well, he worked at a factory, and he said that he'd help me do something with them.
+So a week later he brought me plastic sheet of textolite with holes in it.
+And I used the materials I had on hand — some wood screws, some homemade rivets – to attach the bottle caps.
+Well, that's basically how this stuff gets made.